scheumann23/AI_Class_A3/README.md

 ## Problems, Assumptions, Simplifications, and Design Choices

 The data from the Part 1 above has been chosen as the training data as it has properly formed sentences instead of words as in case of Part 2.
+We also chose to use a "noise" parameter in the emmission probability calc of 25.
+This produced the best results.
+If it was too low, it failed to distinguish similar letters and if it was too high, the code assumed everything was one letter, e.g. 'AAAAAAAAAAAAAAAAAAAAAA'